Use Find My iPad to find your device and take additional actions to help you recover it and keep your data safe.

 2. Select the Apple ID, then select Find My.

-Note: If you’re asked to sign in, enter your Apple ID.
+Note: To see all your devices in Find My iPad, use the same Apple ID when you set up each device.
+If you’re asked to sign in, enter your Apple ID.
 If you don’t have one, select Create a new Apple ID then follow the instructions.

 3. Select Find My iPad, then ensure the Find My iPad and Send Last Location switches are in the On position.
 When you set up Find My iPad, Activation Lock is turned on automatically.